tezos/tezos/docs/introduction/contributing.rst

 Then, there are many ways to use Git, here is ours.

-We use almost only merge requests to push into master.
-Meaning, nobody should push directly into master.
-Once a merge request is ready, it is reviewed and approved, we merge it using the ``--fast-forward`` option of Git, in order to maintain a linear history without merge patches.
+We mostly use merge requests for master, meaning that nobody should be pushing into master directly.
+Once a merge request is ready, it is reviewed and approved, then merged using the ``--fast-forward`` option of Git in order to maintain a linear history without merge patches.

 For that to work, it means that merge requests must be direct suffixes of the master branch.
 So whenever ``origin/master`` changes, you have to